bajamircea/bajamircea.github.io/_posts/2020-04-28-how-vector-works-push-back.markdown

 still a fixed number of operations per `push_back`.

 The way it achieves that is by resizing when growing not with a fixed increment, but with a proportional one.
-Typically vectors grow 1.5x or 2x their current size.
+Typically vectors grow 1.5x (e.g.
+Microsoft) or 2x (e.g. g++) of their current size.

 # Vector vs. list